 Chen and her colleagues found that those who spoke up to challenge the consensus did so by re-framing the decision.
 Rather than simply approaching the decision with a "business frame" (i.e. "How much will this cost?" or "How much do we stand to profit from this decision?”), they focused primarily on the harm done to people.
 Chen and her colleagues also found that ethical champions could be effective when they focused on the business case for doing the right thing—for example by pointing out the threat of lawsuits, boycotts, or damage to the company's reputation or brand.
 But focusing only on the business case for doing the right thing had a weaker, more short-term effect than when ethical champions spoke directly about ethical concerns.

-2. Avoid anger when speaking up.
+2. Channel anger constructively when speaking up.

 3. Be an ethics champion—or assign one.